sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 ###### Haunted Memento

 1. A personal item (jewelry, tools, weapon, ect) once owned by your spirit.
-You canít seem to get rid of it.
+You can√≠t seem to get rid of it.
 2. A locket containing the image of the one who haunts you.
-3. The scent of your spiritís favored cologne or perfume that clings to you.
+3. The scent of your spirit√≠s favored cologne or perfume that clings to you.
-4. A small pouch of soil taken from your spiritís grave.
+4. A small pouch of soil taken from your spirit√≠s grave.
 5. A letter of introduction penned by your spirit, giving you their blessing.
-6. Journals of your spiritís life.
+6. Journals of your spirit√≠s life.
 7. An innocuous nonmagical item that your spirit tells you is of dire importance.
 8. The manacles that shackled your spirit before their death.
 9. A cryptic note written by your spirit who has no memory of its existence.